2nd Battalion, 9th Marines: Vietnam War

 From April to June 1966, the 2/9 Marines were caught in crossfire of the Buddhist Uprising, when much of the forces of I Corps rebelled against Prime Minister and Air Marshal Nguyen Cao Ky, the head of the ruling junta, who had dismissed their commander, General Nguyen Chanh Thi.

 In April and May 1967 The Hill Fights on Hills 861, 881 North and 881 South around Khe Sanh Combat Base between the 2/9 Marines and PAVN occurred.
 In January 1968, Khe Sanh came under heavy attack in what is known as the Battle of Khe Sanh.
 The main objective of the PAVN was to draw off American troops into the countryside in preparation for the Tet Offensive.
-Despite being outnumbered, 2/9 Marines, the 26th Marine Regiment and Army of the Republic of Vietnam forces held their ground and the PAVN were driven off of the area around after experiencing heavy casualties by heavy aerial bombardment.
+Despite being outnumbered, 2/9 Marines, the 26th Marine Regiment and ARVN forces held their ground and the PAVN were driven off of the area around after experiencing heavy casualties by heavy aerial bombardment.

 From January 22 to March 18, 1969, 2/9 participated in Operation Dewey Canyon which was a sweep of the A Shau Valley and the last major offensive by the Marine Corps in Vietnam.

-In August 1969, 2/9 Marines was ordered to return to Camp Schwab, Okinawa.
+On August 1, 1969, 2/9 departed Vietnam onboard the USS Paul Revere bound for Camp Schwab, Okinawa.
+During its 49 months in combat the battalion participated in more than 20 major operations.
 During this period the unit was assigned to sea duty in and around the waters of Vietnam and continued to receive combat training at Camp Fuji, Japan and Subic Bay in the Philippines.